Welcome to the best selling Substack publication, Honeycomb…

 (Formerly known as The PK Diaries).

-Here you’ll find indulgently honest tales, memoir style from my late 30’s renaissance, and words that are too rogue for Instagram.
+In these fresh pages and 200+ archive, you’ll find indulgently honest tales, memoir style from my late 30’s renaissance, and words that are too rogue for Instagram.

 I write to unburden you.
 I write to excite you.
-I write to point you towards what is beautiful, so you can have a break from relentlessly seeking truth.

-I once built an 8 figure business in my early twenties, after deferring my phD.
-I’ve written 5 books (newest one coming Jan ‘26), I’ve done the whole ‘Forbes’ thing, been a super raging lefty, been spiritually homeless.
-I’ve swung to the right, and labelled myself a conservative.
+I’ve done the whole ‘Forbes’ thing, been a super raging lefty, been spiritually homeless.
+I’ve swung to the right, and labelled myself a conservative and then freed myself from all of the distracting, nonsense labels.
 I’ve wrestled with God out loud and in this new era of Honeycomb, I’ll share where I’m honestly at with my faith.

 I write as an over-achieving eldest daughter, trying to savour these golden days with my children.
 This is an ache I know many of us share.